The Engineering Approach to Dating

 Finally, don’t underestimate the impact of social media.
 Even if you despise it as much as I do, in this day and age, you should at least display a part of your life on social media if you want to appeal to your target customers.
 Learn to take nice photos.
 Your social media pages are often a part of your first impressions, just like the advertisements you see for a product.

 Remember, at the end of the day, be yourself, but be the best version of yourself.
 You want to sell the best product, but that product is you.
-Don’t try to become someone you are not.
-You will be miserable.
+Don’t try to become someone you are not — You will be miserable.

 Career and competence — What makes the relationship last

 This might not matter as much if you’re into short-term or casual dating.
 I’ve seen countless people who don’t have careers or finances figured out who are either dating a lot or are in happy relationships.
-However, if you’re from a more traditional culture like I am or are interested in pursuing long-term relationships, marriage, and starting a family, having a good and stable career, being financially well-off, and your overall competence are crucial criteria.

 If you’re working one of those dead-end jobs that anyone (or AI) can do, in serious financial trouble, or you’re currently directionless and have no idea what you want to do, you need to stop, think, and re-evaluate yourself.
 Life can go by quickly, and before you know it, you’ll be old, poor, and depressed.
 You don’t have as much time as you think.